Redefining legacy: A historic boulder's controversial history at UW-Madison

 Carried by glaciers from perhaps as far north as Canada, the 65- to 70-ton rock was dumped, along with billions of tons of other debris, when the ice receded some 12,000 years ago.

-Until it was winched out of the hill and moved to its current location next to Washburn Observatory, only about a foot and a half of the rock had showed above ground.
+Until it was winched out of the hill and moved to its current location next to Washburn Observatory, only about a foot and a half of the rock had shown above ground.

 But at the time of its discovery, some referred to it colloquially as “Niggerhead rock,” a commonly used expression at the time to describe any large dark rock.

-Which is why, amid a national reckoning over race after the killing of George Floyd in Minneapolis, black students at UW-Madison are calling for the removal of the rock that, while a relic of Wisconsin’s rich geological past, also serves as a painful reminder of its pervasive, racist history.
+Which is why, amid a national reckoning over race after the death of George Floyd in Minneapolis police custody, Black students at UW-Madison are calling for the removal of the rock that, while a relic of Wisconsin’s rich geological past, also serves as a painful reminder of its pervasive, racist history.

 Earlier this summer, the Black Student Union attracted national attention for its call to remove the Abraham Lincoln statue from Bascom Hill because of what they see as the former president’s anti-Indigenous and anti-Black history despite Lincoln’s legacy of ending slavery in the U.S.